Trinity Sunday: Bach cantatas

-Johann Sebastian Bach composed a number of cantatas for Trinity Sunday.
+The Lutheran musician Johann Sebastian Bach composed a number of cantatas for Trinity Sunday.
 Three of them are extant, including O heilges Geist- und Wasserbad, BWV 165, Es ist ein trotzig und verzagt Ding, BWV 176, and Gelobet sei der Herr, mein Gott, BWV 129.
 The cantata Höchsterwünschtes Freudenfest, BWV 194, composed for dedication of the church and organ at Störmthal, was performed again in Leipzig for Trinity Sunday, first on 4 June 1724, a shortened version in 1726, and the complete version in 1731.